-This guide will help you to make three vital decisions before you start sending off your applications…
+Working abroad can be a fun and life-changing experience.
+If you’ve decided to take the leap, there are a couple of things you need to consider.
+This guide will help you to make three vital decisions before you start sending off your applications.

-There are significant benefits to choosing Option 1 – if you pursue work related to a potential career, it’ll help you to figure out whether that career’s the right choice for you.
-If it is, and you return home to pursue that career further (through a qualification or further employment), you’re already one step ahead of your competition.
-Hurrah.
 However, these opportunities tend to be trickier to track down and in high demand, meaning you’ll need to be patient and persistent.
-It’ll help you to think outside the box if you go for this option; if you want to pursue a career in Publishing, for instance, a customer service role in a bookstore would still give you an insight.
+It’ll help you to think outside the box - if you want to pursue a career in publishing, for instance, a customer service role in a bookstore would still give you an insight.

-The type of job you’re after will probably have an effect on this.
-If you want to work in banking, for instance, you’re best off going for a large city with a strong reputation in that sector, such as Frankfurt, New York or London.
-If you’re interested in international politics, Brussels would be ideal.
+Sunny skies and plenty of greenery, or the bustle of a busy city?
+The type of job you’re after will probably affect which country you end up going to.
+For example, If you want to work in banking, try going for a large city with a strong reputation in that sector, such as Frankfurt, New York or London.
 If you want to find a job easily, somewhere with plenty of bars and tourist attractions such as the Greek islands would be better, and your ability to speak English would probably give you an advantage when it comes to helping English customers.

 Another key consideration is safety.
-Some countries are currently experiencing war or political upheaval, and it’s best to avoid these places if possible.
-Other countries have a reputation for being unsafe for solo travelers.
+Some countries are currently experiencing war or political upheaval, and it’s best to avoid these places as much as possible.
 Do your research and play it safe.
-If you’re from the UK, this government website is a good place to start.
+If you’re from the UK, the government website linked below is a good place to start.

 Some of the most popular countries for work abroad are:

-- Australia.
-Australia is the motherland for working holidays and for good reason.
-It’s all about a great work life balance down under, the salaries are great, and the country has no shortage of places to discover.
+- Australia: Australia is the motherland for working holidays and for good reason.
+It’s all about a great work life balance down under, the salaries tend to be generous, and the country has no shortage of places to discover.
 Hospitality and agricultural jobs are very popular, but office jobs and teaching are also easily found!

-- China.
-If you’re looking for a different cultural experience, China is a perfect choice.
+- China: If you’re looking for a different cultural experience, China is a perfect choice.
 It’s a hotspot for teaching and Au Pair jobs, and low living costs mean your dollars will stretch much further than at home.
-Between the Great Wall and the Terracotta Warriors, you won’t get bored in China.
+Between the Great Wall, the incredible scenery, and the Terracotta Warriors, you won’t get bored in China.